raspiblitz/raspiblitz/README.md

 If you want to get one step further in securing your funds against total fall-out of the RaspiBlitz (gets completly damaged, stolen or lost) then you can additional setup an off-loctaion or cloud backup of the `channel.backup` file.
 The file itself is encrypted by your word seed - so its OK to store the file to untrusted third parties for backup (if you want).
 The feature is still new ... here is how you can set it up -a t the moment the following two off-loctaion options are available (and/or):

+*For the v1.2 Release this Off-Site Backup options you need to manually editing the raspiblitz config: `nano mnt/hdd/raspiblitz.conf` So this is more for expert users at the moment.
+If this feature is valided as OK by expert users - in the following versions it should be more easy to set these Offsite-Backups by menu.
+Open to more Off-Site Backup options by PR in the future - but they should work without adding more dependencies on other libaries (that are not part of standard debian).*

 #### A) SCP Backup Target

-In the `/mnt/hdd/raspiblitz.conf` the parameter `scpBackupTarget` can be set with the value formatted like `[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]`.
+In the `/mnt/hdd/raspiblitz.conf` the parameter `scpBackupTarget='[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]'` can be set to activate this feature.
 On that remote server the publickey of the RaspiBlitz root user needs to be part of the authorized keys - so that no password is needed for the background script to make the backup.

 The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on init, show and transfer ssh-pubkey to a remote server.

+To test it - open or close a channel and check if you find a copy of `channel.backup` on your remote server.
+You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 #### B) DropBox Backup Target

-In the `/mnt/hdd/raspiblitz.conf` the parameter `dropboxBackupTarget` can be set to a DropBox Authtoken.
+In the `/mnt/hdd/raspiblitz.conf` the parameter `dropboxBackupTarget='DROPBOX'` can be set to a DropBox Authtoken.
 See how to get that token here: https://gist.github.com/vindard/e0cd3d41bb403a823f3b5002488e3f90

-For the v1.2 Release this Off-Site Backup options you need to manually editing the raspiblitz config: `nano mnt/hdd/raspiblitz.conf` So this is more for expert users at the moment.
-If this feature is valided as OK by expert users - in the following versions it should be more easy to set these Offsite-Backups by menu.
-The local copy to the SD card will be active automatically on a update to v1.2

-Open to more Off-Site Backup options by PR in the future - but they should work without adding more dependencies on other libaries (that are not part of standard debian).
+To test it - open or close a channel and check if you find a copy of `channel.backup` in your dropbox.
+You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`

 ## Updating RaspiBlitz to new Version